michaelx/Launchbot/README.md

 * Search the web with your preferred search engine
 * See the weather forecast for today

-### What's next?
+### What’s next?

 * ✅ Remove configuration from core, into config file
 * ✅ Streamline JavaScript functions
 * ✅ Add structure for plugin support
 * ✅ Remove jQuery dependency
 * ◽ New UI
+* ◽ UI for all configurations
 * ◽ Keyboard shortcuts to open sets
-* … send in feature requests via [Twitter](http://twitter.com/michaxndr)
+* ◽ Theme support

+Ideas or requests?
+Hit me up on [Twitter](http://twitter.com/michaxndr).

 ## Compatibility

-Launchbot should work with every major browser on every device, as long Javascript is enabled.
+Launchbot should work with every major browser on every device, as long JavaScript is enabled.

 ### Chrome

 In some configurations Chrome will open a set in windows instead of tabs.
-To avoid this behaviour you can hold down cmd (Mac); ctrl (Win).
+Hold down cmd (Mac)/ctrl (Win) to avoid that behaviour.

 ## Author